-Schools will make their request for a visit to the BGA Youth Development Officer or the UK Go Challenge Organiser, who will put you in contact with the school so that you can agree on visit times and such details.
-When a visit is arranged in this way, the volunteer will be acting as a BGA representative, and can reclaim travel expenses from the BGA at BGA standard rates (train/bus fares or 30p/mile by car, reclaimable from the BGA Treasurer).
-The status of BGA representative and the availability of expenses apply only to each single visit arranged in this way.
+Schools will make their request for a visit to one of our Youth Committee Officers or the UK Go Challenge Organiser, who will put you in contact with the school so that you can agree on visit times and such details.
+When a visit is arranged in this way, the volunteer will be acting as an Association representative, and can reclaim travel expenses from us at our standard rates.
+The status of Association representative and the availability of expenses apply only to each single visit arranged in this way.

 When speaking with the school to arrange your visit, it's advisable to ask where to park.
 Some schools provide visitors parking, but not all do.

 When you arrive at the school, go directly to the main entrance.
 You may have to ring a bell to gain admission.
 Usually, you will enter a reception area, and you may be asked to sign in and be given a visitor's badge or sticker.
 Don't worry if you find things slightly different from this.
 So long as you arrive at the main entrance, it will be clear.

 It is possible that you may be kept waiting when you arrive.
 If this happens, even if it seems like an unreasonable delay, be prepared for the possibility that there may be an emergency going on, and act as if nothing were untoward.
 Your patience will be appreciated by everyone and will contribute to the our good reputation.